mtriedl/data-analyst-interview/README.md

 If you are comfortable in more than one, please feel free to share one or more solutions in a different language.

-* Which artist in this data set lived the longest?
+1) Which artist in this data set lived the longest?
-* Who are the top 10 artists by the number of artworks?
+2) Who are the top 10 artists by the number of artworks?
-* Which artist is created the most artwork by total surface area?
+3) Which artist is created the most artwork by total surface area?
-* Did any artists have artwork acquired during their lifetime?
+4) Did any artists have artwork acquired during their lifetime?
-* Please review the quality of the data and present any issues
+5) Please review the quality of the data and present any issues

-## The submission
+## Submission

+Please send your answer in an email to Matthew & Emily and include any supporting files or scripts necessary to understand how you arrived at those answers.
 Your response should be well annotated in the chosen format.
 If Excel or SQL are used, be sure to provide both the response and demonstrated workings to each question.

 ### Good luck!